Step-by-Step: Build Your Own ‘UnLiving Portrait’ Gallery

 Step 11: Find an unsuspecting victim!

 There you go!
-This project took me a total of about two hours to complete and even though UnLiving Portraits works great, I encourage you to try this with any of our startle scare effects!
+This project took me a total of about two hours to complete and even though UnLiving Portraits works great, I encourage you to try this with any of AtmosFX’s startle scare effects!

 Share This Article On Social Media